ddossot/NxBRE/readme.txt

 Misc
 ----
-  Random stuff to be integrated in NxBRE
+  Documentation source and other random stuff